 The Commissioner of Labor may inspect any premises occupied by the District if they have reason to believe that a violation of the workplace violence prevention law has occurred.
-The current Public Employee Safety and Health (PESH) administrative plan will be used for the enforcement of the workplace violence prevention law, including a general schedule of inspection, which provides a rational administrative basis for the inspection.
+The current PESH administrative plan will be used for the enforcement of the workplace violence prevention law, including a general schedule of inspection, which provides a rational administrative basis for the inspection.

-Workplace Risk Evaluation and Developing a Workplace Violence Prevention Program (WVVP)
+Workplace Risk Evaluation and Developing a Workplace Violence Prevention Program (WVPP)

-The District will engage in a process of workplace evaluation designed to identify the risks of workplace violence to which employees could be exposed.
+The District will engage in a process of workplace risk evaluation designed to identify the risks of workplace violence to which employees could be exposed.

 The District will then develop and implement a written WVPP to prevent, minimize, and respond to any workplace violence.
-The Workplace Violence Advisory Committee, which includes all authorized employee representatives, will oversee and participate in the development of the WVPP.
+The Workplace Violence Advisory Committee, which includes all authorized employee representatives, will oversee the development and maintenance of the WVPP.
 During the development process, the authorized employee representative(s) will provide input on those situations in the workplace that pose a threat of workplace violence.